simolus3/drift/docs/pages/docs/platforms.md

 _Main article: [Web]({{ "Other engines/web.md" | pageUrl }})_

-For apps that run on the web, you can use moor's experimental web implementation, located in `package:moor/moor_web.dart`.
+For apps that run on the web, you can use drift's experimental web implementation, located in `package:drift/web.dart`.
 As it binds to [sql.js](https://github.com/sql-js/sql.js), special setup is required.
 Please read the main article for details.

 ## Desktop

-Moor also supports all major Desktop operating systems where Dart runs on by using the `VmDatabase` from `package:moor/ffi.dart`.
+Drift also supports all major Desktop operating systems where Dart runs on by using the `NativeDatabase` from `package:drift/native.dart`.
 Depending on your operating system, further setup might be required:

 ### Windows

-On Windows, you can [download sqlite](https://www.sqlite.org/download.html) and extract `sqlite3.dll` into a folder that's in your `PATH` environment variable to use moor.
+On Windows, you can [download sqlite](https://www.sqlite.org/download.html) and extract `sqlite3.dll` into a folder that's in your `PATH` environment variable to use drift.

 You can also ship a custom `sqlite3.dll` along with your app.
 See the section below for details.

 ### Linux

 On most distributions, `libsqlite3.so` is installed already.
-If you only need to use moor for development, you can just install the sqlite3 libraries.
+If you only need to use drift for development, you can just install the sqlite3 libraries.
 On Ubuntu and other Debian-based distros, you can install the `libsqlite3-dev` package for this.
 Virtually every other distribution will also have a prebuilt package for sqlite.